fatcrapinmybutt/fredprime-legal-system/README.md

 ## Storage Sync
 The `storage_sync.py` utility can scan a directory and optionally upload files to Google Drive.

+If the Google API libraries are missing, uploads are skipped and a message is shown so the tool can still be used offline for hashing.

 Install dependencies:

 ```bash